AllenInstitute/bmtk/docs/autodocs/source/neuroscience_gateway.rst

 **********************************************************

 The above tutorial will work when running *PointNet*, *FilterNet*, *Builder*, or *Analysis* components of BMTK.
-However running *BioNet* simulations require a slight changes to intialize a task properly since it requires using the NEURON simulation underneath.
-In this example we will show a how to run a multi-core BioNet simualation using the network generated in `Chapter 3 <https://github.com/AllenInstitute/bmtk-workshop/tree/main/Ch3_multicells/3.%20Multipopulation%20biophysical.ipynb>`__ of the BMTK tutorial taking note to highlight difference from the example above.
+However running *BioNet* simulations require a slight changes to initialize a task properly since it requires using the NEURON simulation underneath.
+In this example we will show a how to run a multi-core BioNet simulation using the network generated in `Chapter 3 <https://github.com/AllenInstitute/bmtk-workshop/tree/main/Ch3_multicells/3.%20Multipopulation%20biophysical.ipynb>`__ of the BMTK tutorial taking note to highlight difference from the example above.